Workhouse infirmary: 1840s–1870

-After the Metropolitan Poor Act 1867 more infirmaries were built in and around London.
+After the Metropolitan Poor Act 1867 (30 & 31 Vict. c.
+6) more infirmaries were built in and around London.
 The act permitted the employment of probationary nurses who were trained for a year in the sick asylums.
 These nurses gradually began to replace the employment of untrained paupers who had provided what little nursing care there was.
 In 1869 there were about 50,000 sick paupers in workhouses.
 An inspector observed that the Southwark workhouse "does not meet the requirements of medical science, nor am I able to suggest any arrangements which would in the least enable it to do so".
-By the middle of the 19th century there was a growing realisation that the purpose of the workhouse was no longer solely or even chiefly to act as a deterrent to the able-bodied poor, and the first generation of buildings was widely considered to be inadequate.
+By the middle of the 19th century, there was a growing realisation that the purpose of the workhouse was no longer solely or even chiefly to act as a deterrent to the able-bodied poor, and the first generation of buildings was widely considered to be inadequate.
 About 150 new workhouses were built mainly in London, Lancashire and Yorkshire between 1840 and 1875.
 These new buildings often had long corridors with separate wards leading off for men, women and children.